nomemory/java-bean-validation-extension/README.md

 ### `@CC`

 Checks if the String is a valid credit card number.
-Supported types are:
+Supported types are defined in the `CreditCardType` enum:

-- AMEX;
+- AMEX:
 - DINERS;
 - DISCOVER;
 - MASTERCARD;